kharbison/deal-registration-exercise/README.md

 To update the database at any point, simply run this cmd again with the new CSV files(s).

+Note: The PostgreSQL container connects to a volume so all data should persist through stopping and starting the containers.

 ## Usage

 To get the corresponding Deal Registration Group of a specified part number, navigate to the URL at which the containers are being served.
-You shoul be connecting to port 8080.
+You should be connecting to port 8080.

 For Example, if the containers are running locally, the web page would be located at http://localhost:8080.

 Once the page is loaded, simply input a part number and select search to get the corresponding Deal Registration Group of a part number in the database.

-# Testing
+## Testing

 Tests are set up for the `db-loader` and backend code.
 To run these tests, you will need to have the containers deployed locally and run the test script.